 Electric Power in General

-Traditional electric utilities in the United States are generating electric power at tremendous rates and are responsible for ensuring an adequate and reliable source of electricity energy to all consumers in their service territories at a reasonable cost.
+Traditional electric utilities in the United States are generating electric power at tremendous rates.
+They are responsible for ensuring an adequate and reliable electrical energy supply to all consumers at a reasonable cost.
 Electric utilities include investor-owned, publicly owned, cooperatives, and Federal utilities.
-Power marketers are also considered electric utilities--these entities buy and sell power, but usually do not own or operate generation, transmission, or distribution facilities.
-Utilities are regulated by local, State, and Federal authorities.

 The electric power industry is evolving from a highly regulated, monopolistic industry with traditionally structured electric utilities to a less regulated, competitive industry.
-The Public Utility Regulatory Policies Act of 1978 (PURPA) opened up competition in the generation market with the creation of qualifying facilities.
+The Public Utility Regulatory Policies Act of 1978 (PURPA) opened up competition in the generation market by creating qualifying facilities.
 The Energy Policy Act of 1992 (EPACT) removed some constraints on ownership of electric generation facilities and encouraged increased competition in the wholesale electric power business.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS